Xilinx-CNS/onload/README.md

 ### Compatible Linux kernels and distributions for Xilinx network adapters

-This source tree is known to work with Xilinx network adapters on following Linux distributions:
+This source tree is known to work with Xilinx network adapters on the following Linux distributions:

 * Ubuntu LTS 18.04, LTS 20.04, LTS 22.04
-* Debian 10, 11
+* Debian 10, 11, 12
-* Redhat Enterprise Linux 7.9, 8.1 - 8.7, 9.0 - 9.1
+* Redhat Enterprise Linux 7.9, 8.1 - 8.9, 9.0 - 9.3
-* SuSE Linux Enterprise Server 15 SP1 - SP4
+* SuSE Linux Enterprise Server 15 SP1 - SP5
-* Linux kernel in the range 4.15 - 5.19
+* Linux kernel in the range 4.15 - 6.4

 ## Support